Skip to main content

 Triggering upgrades

-octez-client transfer 0 from my_wallet to KT1D1fRgZVdjTj5sUZKcSTPPnuR7LRxVYnDL \
+octez-client call KT1DxndcFitAbxLdJCN3C1pPivqbC3RJxD1R from my_wallet \

 --entrypoint "trigger_kernel_upgrade" \